-Having stormed through their qualifying group with ten wins from their ten fixtures at more than three goals per game, the Nationalmannschaft were hotly tipped to secure a fourth European crown at the 2012 European Championships in Poland and the Ukraine, but the campaign would end in failure at the semi-final stage once again.
+Having stormed through their qualifying group with ten wins from their ten fixtures at more than three goals per game, the Nationalmannschaft were hotly tipped to secure a fourth European crown at the 2012 European Championships in Poland and the Ukraine, only for the campaign to end in failure at the semi-final stage once again.
 Having won all three group fixtures for the first time and dispatching Greece with an entertaining display in the quarter-finals, Löw’s side would fall short against arch nemesis Italy.

-Many other nations would see three successive podium finishes as a success, but not Germany.
+Many other nations might have seen three successive podium finishes as a success, but not Germany.
 Following the semi-final exit in Warsaw in 2012 the pressure would be on the German Nationaltrainer to deliver at the FIFA World Cup finals in Brazil in 2014 – eighteen years after the country’s last major tournament victory at Euro ’96.
 The last time Germany had to wait this long would be between their maiden World Cup win in 1954 and their first European Championship title in 1972.